 When I’m planning our units for the upcoming year, I think a lot about the science topics should we cover in our homeschool by the time they finish 8th grade.
 I have a general checklist of topics that I go consider… and try to fill in the gaps as we go (and as the kids’ interests change).
 We actually circle back around to cover these units every few years and go into more depth each time we cover it.
 I have shared this checklist before, but I’ve updated (and added in a few things).
 I know that many of us are planning for the new school year, so this is the perfect time to share it again.
 This checklist is free to download:

 New Series!
 Creating Your Own Homeschool Curriculum – Grade-by-Grade!
 I am in the process of creating a new series of posts which have suggestions on which units and topics we covered in which grade.
-The first guide is completed!
+These resource guides are all FREE to download:

 How to Create Your Own Homeschool Curriculum: K, Gr.
 1 This FREE 50-page Homeschool Resource has been created to help answer some basic questions: What subjects should I teach my Kindergartner/1st Grader?
 Where do I start?
 How do I know what to teach my kids?
 There are suggested units and topics for the basic subject areas: Language Arts, Math, Social Studies (and Geography), Science, and Other (Holidays, Music, Art, etc.)